Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields

-In this work we formulate and solve similar phenomenological dynamic equations for the case of 2D interacting electrons forming a highly viscous fluid in samples with no defects (or, more generally, in the sample regions where defects are not substantial for the flow).
-The formulated model accounts the viscosity and the viscoelasticity effects in the ac and the dc components of a flow, respectively, as well as the memory effect in collisions between quasiparticles of the fluid.
-We will see that such model also leads to magnetooscillations in photoresistance, coinciding in many properties with MIRO.
+Below we construct phenomenological dynamic equations for 2D interacting electrons forming a viscous fluid in samples with no defects (or, more generally, in the sample regions where defects are not substantial) in classical magnetic fields.
+On the one hand, these equations are based on the Landau Fermi-liquid model which is a simplest model accounting strong many-particle correlation effects in electron systems.
+On the other hand, the formulated below equations contains similar memory terms to the ones presented in previous Section~1 for non-interacting electrons in sample with localized defects.

-For a viscous electron fluid, the motion equation must describe not only of the mean velocity $\mathbf{V}(\mathbf{r},t)$, being now inhomogeneous by $\mathbf{r}$, but also the perturbed electron density $n(\mathbf{r},t)$ and the shear stress tensor $\hat{\Pi}(\mathbf{r},t)$.
-The hydrodynamic equations of evolution of these values for a highly viscous 2D electron fluid without accounting for the memory effects were formulated and derived in Refs.~\cite{je_visc,vis_res_1,el,vis_res_2,Semiconductors,Alekseev_Dmitriev}.
-For the case a high-frequency flow, those equations are transformed into Hooke's equations of an almost elastic dynamics of an electron media with a weak damping due to interparticle scattering~\cite{el,Semiconductors}.
-In Hooke's equations, the value that describes the state of the system is the displacement vector $\mathbf{u}(\mathbf{r},t) $, related to the strain tensor $\varepsilon_{ij} (\mathbf{r},t)$.
-In this work it is convenient to define $ \varepsilon_{ij} $ as:
+For a viscous electron fluid, the motion equations describes the mean hydrodynamic velocity $\mathbf{V}(\mathbf{r},t)$, the perturbed electron density $n(\mathbf{r},t)$ and the stress tensor $\hat{\sigma}(\mathbf{r},t)$.
+The hydrodynamic Navier-Stokes-like equations of evolution of these values for a viscous 2D electron fluid without accounting for the memory effects were formulated and derived in Refs.~\cite{el,el2,el3,Novikov,je_visc,vis_res_1,vis_res_2,Semiconductors,Alekseev_Dmitriev}.
+In a strongly non-ideal electron liquid, the viscoelastic effects (first of all, propagation of the shear-stress waves) become possible within those hydrodynamic equations, and such fluid can be referred as highly viscous electron fluid~\cite{LL7}.
+For a high-frequency flow in such system, the Navier-Stokes-like equations are transformed into Hooke's equations of an almost elastic dynamics of an electron media with a weak damping due to the interparticle scattering~\cite{el,Semiconductors}.